galElmalah/personal-blog/content/posts/the-five-dysfunction-of-a-team/index.md

 - As a team lead, you should lead by example and set the standard for vulnerability within your team.
 This means admitting your mistakes, asking for help, and being open to feedback.
 - Trust is an important aspect of team building that need to be actively worked on.
 - Encourage transparency and open communication within your team by consistently sharing progress, challenges, and successes.
-This helps to build trust and create a sense of shared ownership among team members..
+This helps to build trust and create a sense of shared ownership among team members.
   Here are a couple of examples
   - Got an important issue resolved?
 Share it with the team.
   - Have a question?
 Ask the entire team.